-The Recreation and Leisure Studies field has five different areas of study: therapeutic recreation, commercial recreation, correctional recreation, outdoor recreation, and community recreation.

-Therapeutic recreation prepares students to work with special needs populations, which includes people with both mind and body disabilities.
-Jobs can be found in the following areas: nursing homes, psychiatric facilities, rehabilitation centers, acute care hospitals, adult day care centers, drug treatment facilities, disability camps and many other types of therapeutic agencies.

-Commercial recreation is a profit-oriented career field which could include work at theme parks, fitness centers, resorts, private and commercially owned clubs, retirement community complexes, and specialty camps and aboard cruise ships.
-Students choosing this area will be encouraged to take business courses along with the core recreation
+- Therapeutic recreation includes working with special needs populations.
+Jobs can be found in the following areas: nursing homes, psychiatric facilities, rehabilitation centers, acute care hospitals, adult day care centers, drug treatment facilities, and disability camps. - Commercial recreation is a profit-oriented career field which includes work at theme parks, fitness centers, resorts, private and commercially owned clubs, retirement community complexes, specialty camps and aboard cruise ships. - Correctional recreation focuses on work with juvenile offenders and/or prison inmates providing opportunities for healthy recreational outlets and leisure counseling. - Outdoor recreation involves leaders who enjoy the outdoors and have a passion for preservation and education in, for, and about the outdoors.
+Jobs in outdoor recreation can include: park rangers, outdoor leaders and/or nature interpreters at county and state parks, nature centers, camps, outdoor education centers and zoos. - Community recreation involves work with people of all age levels in municipal, county, and state parks and recreation departments; youth-serving agencies (YMCA, YWCA, scouts, clubs); and special interest non-profit organizations.

-Correctional recreation prepares students to work with juvenile delinquents and prison inmates in a recreational setting such as detention centers, outreach programs and prisons.

-Outdoor recreation supports the human desire for adventure and "getting back to nature."
-Outdoor recreation prepares students to be outdoor leaders and/or nature interpreters at county and state parks, nature centers, camps, outdoor education centers and zoos.
-Students desiring employment in outdoor recreation will be encouraged to select science electives along with the recreation core.

-Community recreation prepares students to work with people of all age levels in municipal, county and state parks and recreation departments, youth-serving agencies (YMCA, YWCA, scouts, clubs) and special interest non-profit organizations (AAU, Sierra Club, American Youth Hostels).
-Students with a community recreation focus will be encouraged to take electives in psychology and political science.

-The Recreation Leadership program focuses on nearly every aspect of recreation, including group leadership; skill development in team, individual and dual sports; methods of leadership used when working with age groups from young children through senior-aged participants; expressive and creative arts; outdoor recreation and nature study; and water safety and aquatic recreation.
-In addition to these courses, students are prepared for emergency situations by receiving training in first aid and cardiopulmonary resuscitation.

 The A.S. degree program in Recreation Leadership is open to people of all ages and abilities.
-Recreation Leadership is a Human Service field.
-The main mission of the recreation leader's work is to assist individuals in increasing their quality of life through the wise use of leisure time.
-Anyone who meets Onondaga admission requirements and is interested in working with people in a recreational setting is eligible to apply.
+The main mission of the recreation leader's work is assisting individuals to enhance their quality of life through the wise use of leisure time.

-First Semester Credits
+First Semester Cree

 ENG 103 Freshman Composition and

-Literature I (ENG 099, a non-credit cours se,
+Literature I (ENG 099, a non-credit cour se,

 may be required.)
 3

 PSY 103 General Psychology 3

 COM 102 Public Speaking 3

-REC 101 Intro to Recreation Leisure Studio REC 102 Recreation Skills I es 3
+REC 101 Intro to Recreation Leisure Studi es 3

-REC 102 Recreation 3 Skins 1 REC 105 Recreational Aquatics (See advisor 3 3 3 es 3 or) 1
+REC 102 Recreation Skills I 3

 HFA 203 First Aid and CPR 2

-Total Credits: 18
+Total Credits: 17

-Second Semester

 ENG 104 Freshman Composition

 and Literature II 3

-Social Science elective 3
+American History elective 1 3

-Curriculum-related elective 3
+Liberal Arts elective 3

 REC 103 Rec.
+Skills II 3

-Skills II REC 104 Group Leadership 3 3 3 3
+REC 104 Group Leadership 3

-- 15

 Total Credits: 15

-Third Semester
+Third Semester Credits

 REC 207 Expressive Arts in Recreation 3

-Social Science elective 3
+Western Civilization elective 2 3

-Curriculum-related elective 3 3 4 2
+Liberal Arts elective 3

 Natural Science w/ Lab 4

-REC 201 Team Sports
+REC 201 Team Sports 2

 Total Credits: 15

 Fourth Semester

+MAT 112 Nature of Mathematics 3

+<or></or>

+MAT 113 Contemporary Math 3 3

-MAT 112 Nature of Mathematics 1
+MAT 112 Nature of Mathematics 3

+<or></or>

-<or> MAT 113 Contemporary Math1</or> 3
+MAT 113 Contemporary Math 3 3

 HEA 207 Personal Health 3

 REC 204 Outdoor Recreation 4

-REC 253 Diversity and Inclusion in Rec 3 4 3 3
+REC 253 Diversity and Inclusion in Rec 3

-Curriculum-related elective 3
+Liberal Arts electives 3

 Total Credits: 16

-Total Program Credits: 64
+Total Program Credits: 63

+- 1. HIS 105, HIS 106, or HIS 107

+- 2. HIS 103 or HIS 104

-1. Non-credit courses may be required before placement into credit-bearing Mathematics courses.
+- 3. Non-credit courses may be required before placement into credit-bearing Mathematics courses.